egison/egison/README.md

 ## Egison as a Computer Algebra System

-As an application of Egison, we implemented a computer algebra system on Egison.
+As an application of Egison pattern matching, we have implemented a computer algebra system on Egison.
-The most part of this computer algebra system is written in Egison and extensible in Egison.
+The most part of this computer algebra system is written in Egison and extensible using Egison.

 ### Symbolic Algebra

-Unbound variables are treated as symbols.
+Egison treats unbound variables as symbols.

 ```
 > x